 Staff should take precautions to avoid infection and must follow basic hygiene procedures.
 Staff should have access to single-use disposable gloves and hand-washing facilities, which should be used when dealing with any blood or other bodily fluids.
 Staff should take care when dealing with such fluids, and when disposing of dressings or equipment.
 Make sure any waste (wipes, pads, paper towels etc) are placed in a disposable bag and fastened securely.
-Any children's clothes should be placed in a plastic bag and fastened securely ready to take home.
+Any young people's clothes should be placed in a plastic bag and fastened securely ready to take home.
 Source: 'Guidance on First Aid for Schools: A Good Practice Guide' (adapted).

-Supporting sick or injured children
+Supporting sick or injured young people

-With reference to sick children and medicine we:
+With reference to sick young people and medicine we:

-- Make every effort to keep abreast of new information relating to infectious, notifiable and communicable diseases and local health issues. - Contact the pupil's local GP for advice if we are unsure about a health problem. - Isolate a child if we feel that other children or staff are at risk. - (For day pupils) contact parents to take children home if they are feeling unwell/being sick/have diarrhoea/have had an accident/may have an infectious disease. - (For residential pupils) isolate the pupil in their room if necessary and provide toilet facilities not used by other pupils - Make every effort to care for the child in a sympathetic, caring and sensitive manner. - Respect the parents' right to confidentiality - Keep other parents informed about any infectious diseases that occur. - Expect parents / LA to inform the office if their child is suffering from any illness or disease that may put others at risk.
+- Make every effort to keep abreast of new information relating to infectious, notifiable and communicable diseases and local health issues. - Contact the school health professional for advice if we are unsure about a health problem. - Isolate an individual if we feel that other young people or staff are at risk. - Contact parents to take young people home if they are feeling unwell/being sick/have diarrhoea/have had an accident/may have an infectious disease. - Ring emergency contact numbers if the parent or carer cannot be reached. - Make every effort to care for the individual in a sympathetic, caring and sensitive manner. - Respect the parents' right to confidentiality - Keep other parents informed about any infectious diseases that occur. - Expect parents to inform the office if their individual is suffering from any illness or disease that may put others at risk.
 See policy on administration of medicines